Voltano0/LINFO2142_server_project/Projet_2/README.md

 - **Policy-Based Routing**: LP values can be used to enforce specific routing policies based on traffic type, source, destination, or other criteria.
 For example, traffic from specific subnets or services can be directed through specific routers based on LP values.

-## Limitations

-- **MED** : The MED attribute is only considered when selecting between routes that have the same AS Path length.
-If there are no such routes, the MED attribute is not evaluated, and other BGP decision factors take precedence.
-- **Communities** :
-- **AS Path**:

 ## Conclusion